Thrombocytopenia - drug induced

 Call your healthcare provider if you have unexplained bleeding or bruising.

 Warkentin TE.
-Thrombocytopenia due to platelet destruction and hypersplenism.
-In: Hoffman R, Benz EJ Jr, Shattil SJ, et al, eds.
-Hoffman Hematology: Basic Principles and Practice.
-5th ed.
-Philadelphia, Pa: Churchill Livingstone Elsevier; 2008:chap 140.
+Thrombocytopenia caused by platelet destruction, hypersplenism, or hemodilution.
+In: Hoffman R, Benz EJ Jr, Silberstein LE, et al., eds.
+Hematology: Basic Principles and Practice.
+6th ed.
+Philadelphia, Pa: Elsevier Saunders; 2012:chap 134.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.